-To compare with bulk experiments, we fitted the hexameric fraction increase with the Hill equation (Fig. 5E) for each experimental condition.
+To compare with bulk experiments, we fitted the hexameric fraction increase with the Hill equation (Fig. 5e) for each experimental condition.
 This provides apparent affinity akin to what one would measure by bulk readouts and modeling with a three- or four-state equilibrium, (e.g., monomer-dimer-hexamer), but now derived from the high fidelity single-molecule recordings.
-The extracted Hill coefficient is consistent with reports on binding to multiple sites with different affinity (apparent Hill coefficient nh is < 1)52 (see Methods and Supplementary Table 20).
+The extracted Hill coefficient is consistent with reports on binding to multiple sites with different affinity (apparent Hill coefficient nh is < 1)52 (see Methods and Supplementary Table 16).
 In the presence of stabilizers, the transition from monomer to oligomers occurs at slightly lower HI concentrations reflected by changes in the apparent hexamer affinity (see Methods).
 The extracted apparent affinity is lower than the one calculated by bulk readouts.
 Consistent with earlier studies, the addition of Zn2+ shifts the apparent affinity by ~3-fold (from 2.6 μM to 0.87 μM, while phenol has a more moderate effect resulting in 50% of the initial value.
 The combination of Zn2+ and phenol has a remarkable reduction of 14-fold in the apparent affinity.
 Our results are, in general, consistent with previous studies that preferentially observed hexamers in the µM to mM range51 and further hexamer stabilization by Zn2+ and phenol but provide a mechanistic insight for this stabilization and self-assembly pathway rerouting.